ken-kost/scrawly/feature.md

 1. Create feature branch: git checkout -b feature/<section-number>-<feature-name>
 2. Example: git checkout -b feature/1.3-initial-clustering-infrastructure
-3. Verify you are on the feature branch: git branch
+3. Verify you are on the feature branch: git --no-pager branch
 4. ALL implementation work MUST happen on this feature branch
 5. Keep main branch clean for other work